jakubslota/Talent-Trove/README.md

 **Other**

 - REST API communication between frontend and backend
-- Class diagram available as `Class.png` in the repository root
+- ERD diagram available as `ERD.png` in the repository root

 ---